Chromatic Filters & Tinted Lenses for Visual Snow Syndrome

 Percept Narrow-Band Lenses

-Percept Corporation’s lenses use precise narrow-band filtering to block specific problematic wavelengths, reducing visual disturbances by targeting only the most triggering blue light while preserving natural color perception and brightness.
-These lenses are ideal for individuals with Visual Snow Syndrome (VSS) who require accurate color vision in variable lighting conditions, such as those working in fields like graphic design, tailoring, or surgery, where visual detail is critical.
+Percept Corporation’s narrow-band lenses focus on blocking specific problematic wavelengths, particularly in the blue light range, to reduce visual disturbances without compromising natural color perception and brightness.
+These lenses are ideal for individuals with VSS who need accurate color vision in environments with varying lighting conditions, such as those in graphic design, tailoring, or surgery, where visual detail is crucial.

 Available from: Percept Corporation